Welcome to the Relational Trauma therapy website

 Online courses with Kolbjørn Vårdal and Merete Holm Brantbjerg in RTT Online:

 Since spring 2021 Kolbjørn Vårdal and I have offered international online courses in a format available to participants from many different countries.
-The online course Including and awakening hypo-response will start September 11th.
-You can sign up and get info here: https://www.relationaltraumatherapy.online/pages/rtt-online-course-description-including-and-awakening-hypo-response.
-The format is 7 x 3 hrs - 5-8 CET/CEST.
+February 26nd 2025 the ccourse "Shame - relating to inner value and cultural context" starts.
+The format is 7 x 3 hrs at 5-8 CET or CEST time.

 I offer one 3-or 4-day workshop a year in English - and shift between an online workshop and a physical workshop in Copenhagen.